GITvoren/iris_classifier_flask/README.md

 # Iris Flower Classification Project

-This project is built with Flask as Backend and React as Frontend.
+This machine learning project is built with Flask as Backend and React as Frontend.

 The purpose of this project is to predict and classify the species (Setosa, Versicolor, or Virginica) of an Iris flower based on four features (Sepal Length, Sepal Width, Petal Length, and Petal Width).